Grants for music creators

 Working grant or grant for expenses

-All non-artistic work must be outsourced or compensated by a salary or fees with employer obligations met (such as incidental hiring expenses).
+All but the applicant’s own artistic work must be outsourced or compensated by a salary or fees with employer obligations met (such as incidental hiring expenses).

 Working grants are tax-free up to the annually stipulated Finnish state’s artist grant amount.
 For more information on the taxation of grants, see the website of the Finnish Tax Administration.